 Whereas if you are planning for track days, the STO and Performante versions come with plenty of downforce-producing bits that will help you shave every last millisecond possible.

-I decided to take a dive into online community of genuine Lambo owners to see if there were any major issues that a used Huracan buyer should be aware about.
+I decided to take a dive into an online community of genuine Lambo owners to see if there were any major issues that a used Huracan buyer should be aware of.

 To my surprise there were none.
 Most Huracan owners at Lamborghini Talk were pretty pleased with the way Huracan is built.

-There weren’t any major issues related to engine gearbox or chassis.
-The typical corrosion which plagues most of the cars hasn’t really bothered Huracan thanks to a bucket load of CFRP and Carbon Fibre used in its construction.
+There weren't any major issues related to the engine gearbox or chassis.
+The typical corrosion that plagues most of the cars hasn't really bothered Huracan thanks to a bucket load of CFRP and Carbon Fibre used in its construction.

-I decided to take a even deeper dive and found that most common problems with Huracan are-
+I decided to take an even deeper dive and found that the most common problems with Huracan are-

 Source- Lamborghini Press